Teaching Quantum Computing through Lab-Integrated Learning: Bridging Conceptual and Computational Understanding: Theoretical Foundation

 The course supports this conceptual evolution by placing students in situations where classical assumptions are challenged through direct experimentation.
 Each lab provides opportunities for students to observe mismatches between their expectations and actual quantum behavior, which encourages reflection and refinement of their mental models.
 Experiences such as seeing measurement collapse or encountering non-classical correlations in code serve as turning points that deepen understanding.

 This process reflects the broader concept of conceptual change in science education.
 Students move from initial, often classical, interpretations to more accurate quantum models.
-In this course, laboratory-based exploration functions as the primary mechanism for facilitating that transition, linking abstract theoretical ideas to observable computational outcomes.
+In our course, this conceptual evolution was operationalized through labs that required students to predict outcomes, run experiments, and reconcile discrepancies between expectation and observation.